8 Reasons You Need the Chase Sapphire PreferredĀ® Card

 But what makes this card so special?

-• 5x points on travel booked in the Chase TravelSM portal
+• 5x points on travel booked through the Chase TravelSM portal

-• 3x points on dining, takeout, grocery delivery services, and streaming services
+• 3x points on dining, select streaming services, and online grocery purchases

 • 1x points on everything else

-But there’s also a much easier way to offset part of the annual fee each year…
+These points alone can outweigh the card’s annual fee.
+But there’s also a much easier way to offset part of the annual fee.

-Every year that you hold the card, you’ll earn a $50 hotel credit for purchases made in the Chase TravelSM portal.
+Every year that you hold the card, you’ll get up to $50 back on hotel stays booked through the Chase TravelSM portal.

 As long as you spend $50 a year on hotels (which I’m assuming you all do…), this is almost as good as cash.

-Last year, I used the credit to book a hotel night in Osaka, Japan.
-As you can see, it came out to EXACTLY $50 after taxes… so it was a proper free night.
+Last year, I used the credit to book a one-night stay in Osaka, Japan.
+It came out to exactly $50 after taxes.
+Free night in Japan?
+Yes, please.

 Sample booking in the Chase Travel Portal